-Even the most current maps, however, sometimes didn’t tell her the whole story: One of the trails on the far side of Castle Peak, marked on the maps as an established and clear path, was mottled with deadfall she was forced to cross to get to a water source.
-An even bigger challenge was being led to trails that no longer existed, something Wood said happened most often on routes established by the Bureau of Land Management, which doesn’t have the recreation budget of state or national forest-administered land.
+Even the most current maps, however, sometimes didn’t tell her the whole story.
+One of the trails on the far side of Castle Peak, marked on the maps as an established and clear path, was mottled with deadfall she was forced to cross to get to a water source.
+An even bigger challenge was that her maps occasionally led her to trails that no longer existed, something Wood said happened most often on routes established by the Bureau of Land Management, which doesn’t have the recreation budget of state or national forest-administered land.

 Now home in Boulder, Wood says that while her transect drew deeply on her navigational and wayfinding skills, she owes even more to the relationships and conversations with the locals she had along the way.